 Earthquake insurance is extra liability specifically designed to cover the devastating damage that a high magnitude earthquake can cause.
 Most homeowners and business insurance policies have exclusions for damage caused by earthquakes.
 If your policy is among these, you may find yourself responsible for excessive out-of-pocket costs if an earthquake seriously damages your property, unless you have supplemented your policies with the extra insurance provided by a suitable earthquake insurance policy.

 Much like a home insurance policy, you can purchase coverage for the structure of your home or business, as well as the contents kept inside.
 Earthquake insurance, however, does have some exclusions that home insurance does not.
-For example, most policies will exclude coverage for outlying structures such as swimming pools, fences and landscaping, and many will not cover damage to fragile items such as glass chandeliers and china.
+For example, most policies will exclude coverage for outlying structures such as swimming pools, fences, and landscaping, and many will not cover damage to fragile items such as glass chandeliers and china.
 When comparing quotes for policies, be sure to review the coverage restrictions.

 The New Madrid Fault line is a 150-mile fault system that extends southward from Cairo, Illinois into Arkansas.
 It passes along the northwestern Tennessee border, putting residents of much of western and central Tennessee at risk for earthquake activity.
-In 2008, FEMA reported that if a major earthquake were to occur in the New Madrid Seismic Zone, it could result in one of the costliest natural disasters ever to occur in the United States.
+FEMA reported that if a major earthquake were to occur in the New Madrid Seismic Zone, it could result in one of the costliest natural disasters ever to occur in the United States.
 However, those who are studying this fault system cannot determine with any certainty if or when such a disaster might occur.

 Furthermore, eastern Tennessee is located within the Southern Appalachian Seismic Zone, which happens to be the second most active seismic zone in the United States.
 Fortunately, quakes in this area tend to be low in magnitude and result in little damage.
 However, there is evidence that a large quake of at least a 7.5 magnitude struck this area hundreds of years ago, so it is something for residents to keep in mind.
 Rather than risk the investment you have made in your home or business, you may want to consider purchasing an earthquake insurance policy for the peace of mind it can afford you.

 While residents of high-risk states like California and Alaska typically pay more than $500 a year for their coverage, here in comparatively low-risk Tennessee, you can purchase a policy for about $200.
 Your actual costs can be significantly higher or lower than this amount depending on a number of factors, including these: